 COMELEC orders candidates to remove campaign materials within five days

-The Commission on Elections (COMELEC) reminded all candidates from the 2025 Philippine midterm elections to remove their campaign posters and paraphernalia, including social media posts, within five days after the election.
+The Commission on Elections (COMELEC) reminded all candidates from the 2025 Philippine midterm elections, including those in Baguio City, to remove their campaign posters and paraphernalia within five days after the election.

 Lt.
-Col. Willy Diel of APPO highlighted the effectiveness of deploying two police personnel in every polling precinct to safeguard votes.
+Col. Willy Diel from APPO highlighted the effectiveness of deploying two police personnel in every polling precinct to safeguard votes.

 This story was generated by AI to help you understand the key points.
 For more detailed coverage, please see the news articles from trusted media outlets below.